jac0320/MATH865CourseProject/README.md

 # MATH865CourseProject

-# This is a course project developed by Sufeng Niu, Xiang Zhang, and Site Wang.
+This is a course project developed by Sufeng Niu, Xiang Zhang, and Site Wang.

-# The GOAL:
+The GOAL: We are implementing red black tree in python for our course project.